arangodb/kube-arangodb/docs/Manual/GettingStarted/kube-arangodb/README.md

 ## Installing `kube-arangodb`

-To install `kube-arangodb` in your Kubernetes cluster, make sure you have acces to this cluster and the rights to deployment resources at cluster level.
+To install `kube-arangodb` in your Kubernetes cluster, make sure you have acces to this cluster and the rights to deploy resources at cluster level.

 For now, any recent Kubernetes cluster will do (e.g. `minikube`).